formix/MegaCityOne/README.md

 you use ASP.NET security or a GenericPrincipal implementation.

-The previous Lambda expression contains an "arguments" parameter that is discussed further in the Wiki section of this project.
+The previous Lambda expression contains an "arguments" parameter that is discussed further later.
 Lets forget it for now and have a look on how to put JudgeDredd to work:

 ```c#
 bool canWithdraw = judge.Advise("CanWithdrawMoney");